-What do history students spend their time doing?
+What do history students do?
 They analyze historical sources, use them to make persuasive arguments, and position those findings in what has already been written by other scholars about that topic.
-This means our students can think critically about what they read, analyze it, and use that evidence as support for their message—a necessary skill used in all occupations.
-History students discuss what they have read in class, so you learn how to articulate, persuade, and defend your position orally—perfect skills for making presentations.
+Our students can think critically about what they read, analyze it, use that evidence as support for their message, and write an effective summary or analysis of the information - necessary skills used in all occupations.
+History students discuss what they read, learning how to articulate, persuade, and defend their position - skills critical to presenting ideas and research.